peshmerge/invitation-codes-gravityforms-add-on/README.md

 4. Form preview with the Invitation Code field with an incorrect input.

 ### Changelog

+### 1.4
+* Fixed: 	Changed the invitation codes fields to a text area instead of a simple text field.
+* Fixed: 	Run the Plugin Check (PCP) on the plugin and solved the raised issues.

 ### 1.3
 * Fixed: 	Removed the plugin dependency of GravityForms.
 WP.org reject the plugin because GF cann't be found on WP.org